alfonsoalba/web/_posts/2019-01-16-upload-big-files-to-ovh-storage.markdown

 ## Upload our big file

 Once we know that we can "talk" to our containers, we are ready to upload our big file!
-We use ```swift upload``` command and pass the segment size so swift will split the file in chunks automatically for us (and create the maifest)
+We use ```swift upload``` command and pass the segment size so swift will split the file in chunks automatically for us (and create the manifest)

 ```bash
 swift upload -V2 -S 5000000000 --use-slo --object-name backup.tar backups backup.tar